MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-onboard.md

 ## Configure custom questions

-The custom questions feature in entitlement management access packages allows an access package creator to configure questions that the reviewer answers as part of the request process.
-This allows you to create specific questions for partners during the request process allowing for either a quick approval, or rejection, of requests to resources.
+The custom questions feature for access packages in entitlement management allows an access package creator to configure questions that the reviewer answers as part of the request process.
+This allows reviewers to quickly approve, or reject, requests to resources.

 :::image type="content" source="media/entitlement-management-onboard/requestor-information-question.png" alt-text="Screenshot of setting requestor information question in access package.":::